joshuacherry/ansible-role-webhook-listener/README.md

 ## Role Variables

+`url`
-**url:** The URL to the repository.
+The URL to the repository.
+`branch`
-**branch:** The branch which will be checked out.
+The branch which will be checked out.
+`remote`
-**remote:** The name of the remote to use.
+The name of the remote to use.
+`path`
-**path:** Path to clone the repository to.
+Path to clone the repository to.
 If omitted, the repository won't be cloned, only the deploy scripts will be executed.
+`deploy`
-**deploy:** A command to be executed.
+A command to be executed.
 If path is set, the command is executed after a successfull pull.
+`filters`
-**filters:** Filters to apply to the web hook events so that only the desired events result in executing the deploy actions.
+Filters to apply to the web hook events so that only the desired events result in executing the deploy actions.
 See section Filters for more details.
+`secret-token`
-**secret-token:** The secret token set for your webhook (currently only implemented for GitHub and GitLab)
+The secret token set for your webhook (currently only implemented for GitHub and GitLab)

+## Testing
+Local testing can be done using Vagrant.
+1. Bring up the Vagrant VM with `vagrant up`
+2. SSH into the VM with `vagrant ssh` or `ssh 127.0.0.1:2222` or `ssh 10.1.15.10`
+3. Change directories into /vagrant `cd /vagrant`
+4. You can test the role against each Dockerfile with:
+`make centos7 test`
+`make jessie64 test`
+`make xenial64 test`

 ## Example Playbook